 Don’t feel like giving an inch on your wants and needs?
 Fear not, because if your perfect home isn’t available (or doesn’t even exist), you can build a new one.
 This allows you to create the picture-perfect home without worrying about the factors of buying a home that’s already been lived in.
 However, to finance this build, you’ll need to know about construction loans.

 Construction-to-permanent loans are a financing option that prospective custom home builders can apply for.
 Like construction-only, construction-to-permanent financing are one-time loans that fund construction and then convert into a permanent mortgage.
 During the construction phase, borrowers make interest-only payments.

 These types of loans can be much more expensive than traditional mortgages, so if you decide to go in this direction, shop around, compare rates and find the best deal before you pull the trigger.
 Usually when you build a home, there’s a general contractor who essentially acts as head of the whole operation.
-They make sure the framing people, the tile people, the wood floor people, the painters and so on all work in coordination to get your home completed (ideally on time and on budget).
+They make sure the framing people, the tile people, the wood floor people from Raleigh Flooring, the painters and so on all work in coordination to get your home completed (ideally on time and on budget).